realm/realm-dotnet-samples/ObjectsAsAPI/README.md

 When the function gets run, the flow is as follows:
 - If the status of the `CreateOrderRequest` is not `Pending`, then we don't do anything.
-- Then, if there are no items in the order content (`payload.content.items == undefined`), we create a response, sets its status to `Rejected` and and specify the reason.
+- Then, if there are no items in the order content (`content.items == undefined || content.items.length < 1`), we set the status to `Rejected` and fill `RejectedReason`. we create a response, sets its status to `Rejected` and and specify the reason.
-- Otherwise we create an order, and add it to a response with its status set to `Approved`.
+- Otherwise we create an order, and add it to the request and set the status to `Approved`.
-- Finally, we update the request, by setting its status to `Handled` and adding the response we just created.

 This function is quite simple, but could contain any kind of business logic related to the application.